Monday, April 30, 2007

 Salt

 Turn the chops on both sides in the grated cheese, pressing so the cheese sticks to the meat.
-Shake off any excess cheese.
-Dip the chops into the beaten egg, letting excess egg flow back into the dish.
-Turn the chops in the bread crumbs, coating both sides, and shake off the excess.
+Shake off any excess.
+Dip the chops into the beaten egg, letting the excess flow back into the dish.
+Then turn the chops in the bread crumbs, coating both sides, and shake off the excess.
 (So you can see that this is essentially a bound breading, using cheese in place of flour.)

-You can prepare the chops up to this point as much as 3 hours in advance if you refrigerate them; just remember to return the meat to room temperature before cooking it.
+You can prepare the chops up to this point as much as 3 hours in advance if you refrigerate them—just remember to return the meat to room temperature before cooking.

-Pour enough oil into a skillet to come ¼ inch up the sides, and turn on the heat to medium.
-When the oil is very hot, put as many chops into the pan as will fit without crowding.
-As soon as one side forms a nice, golden crust, turn each chop and as soon as the second side has formed a crust, transfer to a warm platter, and sprinkle each side lightly with salt.
-They should be thin enough that they will be cooked at this point; if not, you have to cook a little longer; but you will get the hang of this after you have done it onc time.
-The chops are so tiny to begin with, it's easy to get them thin; it's not like trying to smash a fat chicken breast into a thin cutlet.
-When all the chops have been cooked this way, serve immediately.
+Pour enough oil into a skillet to come ¼ inch up the sides, and turn the heat to medium.
+When the oil is very hot, put in as many chops as will fit without crowding.
+As soon as one side forms a golden crust, turn each chop, and when the second side has formed a crust, transfer to a warm platter and sprinkle each side lightly with salt.
+They should be thin enough to be fully cooked at this point.
+If not, cook a little longer—you’ll get the hang of it after you’ve made this once.

 Bruschetta - Real Garlic Bread